Topological Frobenius algebras: Loop space homology of odd-dimensional spheres

 {\it Loop homology $\H_*\Lambda S^n$. } As a ring with respect to the loop product $\boldmu$, ordinary loop homology is given by

 Thus $\boldmu$ has degree $0$, it is associative, commutative, and unital with unit $\boldeta=\bold1$.
 The loop coproduct is given by

-Note that $\boldlambda$ takes values in the ordinary (uncompleted) tensor product.
-The coproduct $\boldlambda$ has odd degree $1-2n$, it is (skew-)coassociative and (skew-)cocommutative, but it has no counit.
+Note that $\boldlambda$ takes values in the algebraic tensor product.
+The coproduct $\boldlambda$ has odd degree $1-2n$, it is coassociative and cocommutative, but it has no counit.
 One can verify by direct computation that $(\H_*\Lambda S^n,\boldmu,\boldlambda,\boldeta)$ is a unital infinitesimal anti-symmetric bialgebra.
 Since

 the {\sc (unital infinitesimal relation)} simplifies to Sullivan's relation

 {\it Based Rabinowitz loop homology $\wh{H}_*\Om S^n$. } As a ring with respect to $\boldmu$, the based Rabinowitz loop homology is given by